Gun Control In America

-The Mulford Act was established in reaction to Huey P. Newton and his creation of the Black Panther Party in Oakland on October 16th, 1966.
-As part of Newton’s work, the Panther’s initiated patrol groups, outfitted with loaded firearms, to monitor Black civilian engagements with the police and prevent brutality.
-At this time in California, bearing loaded arms in public spaces without a permit was perfectly legal.
-Still, something about an organized militia of Black men and women exercising their 2nd amendment right stirred an immediate and restrictive response from the politicians and lobbyists who adored 2nd Amendment.
-(Although, at this point, they didn’t adore it in the sickening way they came to later.)
+The Mulford Act was signed as a reaction to Huey P. Newton’s formation of the Black Panther Party in Oakland on October 16th, 1966.
+Newton conducted the Panther’s initiation of patrol groups, outfitted with loaded firearms, to monitor Black civilian engagements with the police to prevent acts of brutality.
+In 1966, bearing loaded arms in public spaces without a permit was perfectly legal in California.
+Still, something about a Black militia exercising their 2nd Amendment right stirred an immediate and restricting response from the politicians and lobbyists, even those who adored the 2nd Amendment.
+(Although, at this point, the GOP wasn’t tethered to laissez-faire gun laws as they are today.)

 America’s Last Attempt at Gun Reform

-The following year in the United States marked one of the most significant periods of gun reform in the country’s history.
-Rising civil unrest, violence, riots, and multiple high-profile assassinations were enough to shift political opinion into open consideration of gun legislation stuck in political purgatory since John F. Kennedy’s assassination in 1963.
+The following year in the United States marked one of the most significant periods of gun reform in American history.
+Rising civil unrest, violent crimes, rioting, and multiple high-profile assassinations were enough to shift political opinion to consider gun legislation, legislation previously stuck in political purgatory since Kennedy’s assassination in 1963.

 Upon signing the Gun Control Act, President Johnson stated: